Grandayy: Career

 Grandayy graduated as a physician but has been focused on YouTube since 2011.
 He uploaded his first videos in 2007 on his original channel grande1899.
 In 2011, he uploaded multiple Minecraft noteblock song covers.
 On July 2, 2014, Grandayy created his second channel (now called Grandayy).
-On March 18, 2013, he posted the first meme to his Grandayy account, a Half-Life 3 meme using clips from the movie Interstellar.
+On March 18, 2015, he posted the first meme to his Grandayy account, a Half-Life 3 meme using clips from the movie Interstellar.
 On November 1, 2016, he posted a "We Are Number One" meme on his Grandayy account, which was a mashup of the song of the same name from LazyTown and "Bring Me to Life" by Evanescence.
 On August 7, 2018, he became the first Maltese YouTuber to reach one million subscribers.

-Grandayy suggested the concept of "Minecraft Monday" and convinced Keemstar, a YouTube news reporter, to host the event.
+Grandayy suggested the concept of "Minecraft Monday" and convinced Keemstar to host the event.
 The event included PewDiePie and James Charles.

 On March 3, 2023, It was announced that Grandayy was hired as a Junior Game Developer at Anvil Game Studios, and would be working on their flagship title Holdfast: Nations at War.